KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 Nothing crazy here, so I'll just add some quick bullet points about the used animations.

-- I used the **Animating height** example from this article to animate the height of the Item Panel.
+- I used the **Animating height** example from this article for the Item Panel.
   [Svelte and Spring Animations | CSS-Tricks](https://css-tricks.com/svelte-and-spring-animations/)
 - Built-in transitions for the settings panel and tooltip.
   - [svelte/transition docs](https://svelte.dev/docs/svelte-transition)